shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ## Task 12 - View recent incidents

-Metrics Advisor detects anomalies on all your time series data as they're ingested.
+Metrics Advisor detects anomalies in all your time series data as they're ingested.
 However, not all anomalies need to be escalated because they might not have a significant impact.
 Aggregation will be performed on anomalies to group related ones into incidents.

 1. To view these incidents select the **Incident** tab on the metrics details page.